SimonBlanke/Gradient-Free-Optimizers/README.md

   - (int)

   - The number of iterations that will be performed during the optimiation run.
 The entire iteration consists of the optimization-step, which decides the next parameter that will be evaluated and the evaluation-step, which will run the objective function with the chosen parameter and return the score.

-- initialize={"grid": 8, "vertices": 8, "random": 4, "warm_start": []}
-  - (dict, None)

-  - The initialization dictionary automatically determines a number of parameters that will be evaluated in the first n iterations (n is the sum of the values in initialize).
-The initialize keywords are the following:
-    - grid
-      - Initializes positions in a grid like pattern.
-Positions that cannot be put into a grid are randomly positioned.
-    - vertices
-      - Initializes positions at the vertices of the search space.
-Positions that cannot be put into a vertices are randomly positioned.

-    - random
-      - Number of random initialized positions

-    - warm_start
-      - List of parameter dictionaries that marks additional start points for the optimization run.

 - max_time=None
   - (float, None)